picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/nics/enetc.rst

 Prerequisites
 ~~~~~~~~~~~~~

-There are three main pre-requisities for executing ENETC PMD on a ENETC
+There are three main pre-requisites for executing ENETC PMD on a ENETC
 compatible board:

 1. **ARM 64 Tool Chain**